Special Pages 9 min read1,637 words

 How the result is produced

 The method combines a starting syllable, a tone-based ending, and a meaning focus into a suggestion list.
-It deliberately avoids claiming source authority, because the generator is doing composition while the approved angel-name articles do evidence, caution, and tradition labeling.
+It deliberately avoids claiming evidence authority, because the generator is doing composition while the approved angel-name articles do evidence, caution, and tradition labeling.

-What a trustworthy generator flow should show
+What a trustworthy generator flow shows

 Use the tool only when the page exposes the method clearly enough to review.